koordinator-sh/yarn-copilot/README.md

 numbers of computing engines including MapReduce, Spark, Flink, Presto, etc.

-In order to extend the co-location scenario of Koordinator, now the community has provided Hadoop YARN extended suits in BigData ecosystem, supporting running Hadoop YARN jobs by `koord-batch` resources with other K8s pods.
-The Koordiantor YARN suits has following characters:
+In order to extend the co-location scenario of Koordinator, now the community has provided Hadoop YARN extended suits `Koordinator YARN Copilot` in BigData ecosystem, supporting running Hadoop YARN jobs by `koord-batch` resources with other K8s pods.
+The `Koordinator YARN Copilot` has following characters:

 - Open-Source native: implement against open-sourced version of Hadoop YARN; so there is no hack inside YARN modules.
 - Unifed resource priority and QoS strategy: the suits aims to the `koord-batch` priority of Koordinator, and also managed by QoS strategies of koordlet.